noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 “I thought I understood the suffering she was going through... but I couldn't do anything about it.
-Because I'm a being with power comparable to Isis, I was unable to fulfill her wish to “come in contact with the powerless as well, and to meet someone who would accept her even if such beings don't have power”.”
+Because I'm a being with power comparable to Isis, I was unable to fulfill her wish to come in contact with the powerless as well, and to meet someone who would accept her even if such beings don't have power.”

 [..............]